knative/serving/docs/spec/overview.md

 * **Configuration**, which acts as a stream of environments for Revisions.

-* **Service** acts as a top-level container for managing the set of Routes, Configurations, and Revisions which implement a network service.
+* **Service** acts as a top-level container for managing the set of Routes and Configurations which implement a network service.

 ![Object model](images/object_model.png)